Skip to content

 castles in scotland

-You can learn about one thousand years of history in these fascinating castle ruins.
-Urquhart Castle offers a taste of the Scottish Highlands, and it is certainly dramatic.
-With 1,000 years of drama, the site offers a peek at medieval life in Scotland through its remarkable collections of artefacts, along with incredible views over Loch Ness
+These fascinating castle ruins offer a glimpse of 1,000 years of history.
+Urquhart Castle offers a dramatic taste of the Scottish Highlands.
+With 1,000 years of drama, the site offers a peek at medieval life in Scotland through its remarkable collections of artefacts and incredible views over Loch Ness.

-Urquhart Castle was constantly being passed between the English and Scottish control.
-This kind of tug-of-war lasted for three centuries, from the 14th to the 17th centuries.
-After the turbulent and often bloody times, the once magnificent castle was abandoned in the early 1600s and amounted to nothing but ruins.
+Urquhart Castle was constantly being passed between English and Scottish control.
+This tug-of-war lasted for three centuries, from the 14th to the 17th centuries.
+After the turbulent and often bloody times, the once magnificent castle was abandoned in the early 1600s and amounted to ruins.

-Although the castle is pretty much in ruins, this didn’t make it any less worthy of attention from visitors from all over the world.
+Although the castle is in ruins, this doesn’t make it any less worthy of attention from visitors worldwide.
 With over half a million visitors a year, Urquhart Castle offers a fabulous backdrop of Loch Ness and the hills surrounding the area.
 You may even get a glimpse of Nessie!

 2. Dunrobin Castle and Gardens